airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg/canvas/html + js

+## V 4.4.3
+- gradient fixes
+- transparency fixes
+- more fixes
+- assetsPath param to set where to look for assets

 ## V 4.4.2
 - shape color interpolation fix